dobromirmontauk/open-leadership-management-cookbook/README.md

         1. Explore turning these into slides! https://marp.app/
     1. PII (names, internal documents, etc) removal.
     1. Recipe 'backlinks' -- if a recipe is used as an ingredient somewhere else, link back to it so it grows in usefulness!
+1. Pressure test the organizational structure against other sources
+    1. rands-leadership.slack.com
+    1. theleaddeveloper.slack.com
+    1. Staff Engineer book?
+    1.
+1. IDEA: make this repo easy to clone by a new Head of Eng and create the 'engineering handbook' for their company?
+    1. Script to auto-pick recipes.
+    1. What else would be useful??
+1. IDEA: we should have video recordings of some of this material being taught, as well as written form.
+It'll be much more engaging.
+1. IDEA: we should use DALL-E to add some funny illustrations to make the content more engaging.